ronikirla/pmdsky-speedrun-mod/README.md

 Displays the current frame rate.
 This is defined as the ratio between frames where the timer advances and frames where the RNG advances over a monitoring window of 0.25 seconds.
 As such, it's more of a general lag counter as the picture can sometimes be updated during loads, but for practical purposes it is the same thing.

 The reason for its inclusion is mainly the fact that this game lags a lot while dashing in corridors, so this can be used to more easily measure that lag.
 Knowing this is interesting, as the dashing lag varies depending on platform, so this complements the in-game timer quite well.

+### APS counter

+Displays your current actions per seconds of idle time.
+This can be used to measure your movement speed.
+Pink color indicates that you're currently idle, while dark red means that you are missing a pause skip (the game is waiting for a B+A or dpad input to advance).
+The counter resets at the start of every dungeon.

 ### Input display